 RV, Tent, and car camp among some shade.
 Plenty of trees to sleep in your hammock.
-There is a communal fire ring, picnic table, and bathroom.
+There is a communal fire ring, picnic table, outdoor shower and bathroom.
 The colorado river is less than a mile away from camp with flushing toilets, volley ball courts, kiddie park, and boat ramp.
 Lots of folks paddle and fish the colorado river.
 We have chickens on the property so plenty of entertainment right there.

 - Check in: After 1PM